 CONCLUSION F18 FDG PET/CT is a highly sensitive, noninvasive modality for detecting and localizing LVAD infections.
 It aids clinicians in optimizing management strategies—such as device exchange or targeted antibiotic therapy—and may help avoid unnecessary invasive procedures.
-In cases of pump infection, this imaging supports timely interventions, including consideration for heart transplantation.
+In cases of pump infection, this imaging modality supports timely interventions, including consideration for heart transplantation.

 Copyright © 2025 Archives of the Turkish Society of Cardiology